UniversityRadioYork/ury-playd/README.md

 You can then run `make`, `make test`, or `sudo make install`.

-On OS X, you can even use Xcode!
+On macOS, you can even use Xcode!
 Just add the `-G Xcode` option to `cmake`.

 #### Windows (Visual Studio 2015+)